 Pensthorpe Natural Park

-Pensthorpe Natural Park is home to five contrasting gardens including the Millennium Garden, most notable for having been designed by world-renowned leading garden designer and plantsman, Piet Oudolf.
-In 2019 The Times newspaper named the Millennium Garden as one of the 'top 20 most glorious gardens in the UK to see right now'.
-The Millennium Garden notoriously shows off Oudolf's famous naturalistic perennial drifts of sub-alpine, steppe and prairie plants.
+Pensthorpe’s staggering 700-acre site includes five fabulous gardens including the Millennium Garden, most notable for having been designed by world-renowned leading garden designer and plantsman, Piet Oudolf.
+The Millennium Garden shows off Oudolf's famous naturalistic perennial drifts of sub-alpine, steppe and prairie plants.
 It is equally breath-taking in autumn with its sea of stunning grasses, in rustic browns and golds, as the rainbow of colours it welcomes between June and September.

-Shop & Courtyard Café open daily from 10am.
-Closed on Christmas Eve, Christmas Day & Boxing Day.
+Opening Times: Park, shop and Courtyard Café open from 10am, 7 days a week.
 Closing times vary depending on time of year.
 Check website before you visit.

-Group Rates: £8.95pp.
+Group Rates: £10.95pp.
 Minimum of 12 people with pre-booking required.
 Includes welcome talk by a member of staff.
-Warden/Garden walks and talks available at £40 for a max of 20 people.
-These can be tailored for specific interests.

 Facilities: Breakfasts, lunches, afternoon teas in the popular Courtyard Café.
 Experience in catering for groups with lunch menu options available to pre-order. *Pre-booking essential for afternoon teas.
 Min of 24hrs notice.

 Disabled Access: The park has designated paths for wheelchairs and pushchairs.
-Some pathways out to the further reaches of the reserve are not suitable.
+Some pathways out to the further reaches of the reserve are not suitable, but mobility scooters are available to hire.
 Disabled parking and toilet facilities available.

 Events: Seasonal garden and wildlife walks and talks scheduled throughout the year, including some 'out of hours' opportunities.
 See website for details.